Biden’s student loan forgiveness plan was struck down. Federal student loan payments are resuming October 2023.

 These programs match your student loan payments to your income level and family size.
 This makes it easier to keep up with the payments even on a limited budget.
 To qualify, your Adjusted Gross Income (AGI) must be no more than 150% of the Federal Poverty Line (FPL) in your state for your family size.

-As you can see, there’s a lot of red tape to even become eligible for PSLF.
+As you can see, there’s a lot of red tape to even becoming eligible for PSLF.
 You must enroll in one of the hardship-based repayment plans.
 In some cases, you may need to consolidate first to ensure all your debts qualify for forgiveness.

-ensure all your debts qualify for forgiveness.
+Ensure all your debts qualify for forgiveness.

 PSLF only applies if you work in the public sector.
 Student loan forgiveness for nurses is possible if you work as a registered nurse (RN) at the local county hospital, for example.
 However, if you work as an RN at a private nursing home facility, you would not qualify because it’s a private company.

-If you’re unsure if you work in a position that qualifies forgiveness, fill out the Employment Certification Form through the Federal Student Aid website.
+If you’re unsure if you work in a position that qualifies for forgiveness, fill out the Employment Certification Form through the Federal Student Aid website.
 This can help certify that your employment qualifies.
 It’s recommended that you re-certify each year, or at least any time you change jobs.
 This gives you the best assurance that you will qualify for PSLF.

 Note: The Department of Education does not require annual certification for you to qualify for forgiveness.
 If you are confident that your employment qualifies, you can skip certification; it’s just not recommended.